lightap/wlroots-0.19.0-rc3/README.md

 compositor; or about 60,000 lines of code you were going to write anyway.

-- wlroots provides backends that abstract the underlying display and input hardware, including KMS/DRM, libinput, Wayland, X11, and headless backends, plus any custom backends you choose to write, which can all be created or destroyed at runtime and used in concert with each other.
+- wlroots provides backends that abstract the underlying display and input hardware, including KMS/DRM, libinput, Wayland, RDP, and headless backends, plus any custom backends you choose to write, which can all be created or destroyed at runtime and used in concert with each other.
 - wlroots provides unopinionated, mostly standalone implementations of many